-A well written, maintained, and accessible knowledge base should be the cornerstone of any customer service team’s self-service strategy; more than 6 out of 10 U.S. consumers prefer a self-service tool for simple inquiries.
+A well written and accessible knowledge base should be the cornerstone of any support team’s self-service strategy: 70% of customers prefer to use a company’s website to get answers on their own.

-In this article, we will explain what a knowledge base is and show you how to plan, create, and deliver effective knowledge base content that will truly create better customer experiences.
+In this guide, we will explain what a knowledge base is and show you how to plan, create, and deliver effective knowledge base content that will truly create better customer experiences.

 A knowledge base can encompass many forms of content, including:

 Some types of knowledge bases are intended purely for machines to learn from.
-Other types — the types we’re referring to in this article — are built for people to use and learn from.
+Other types are built for people to use and learn from.

-Knowledge bases can be aimed at external audiences or internal audiences, and can serve many different purposes.
-For example, an appliance company may maintain FAQs and maintenance instructions in a customer-facing knowledge base, and also have an internal knowledge base for their employees to understand company policies and learn work related tools.
+Knowledge bases can be aimed at either external audiences or internal audiences.
+For example, an appliance company may maintain maintenance instructions in a customer-facing knowledge base and also have an internal knowledge base for their employees to understand company policies.

 Questions like these can be addressed through multiple means, such as improving your product or service design, better labeling, and upfront training.
 But there will always be people who need more help.

-A knowledge base is a cost-effective way to reduce the time and effort the customer has to spend in order to get an answer and move on with their current task.
-A well-stocked knowledge base creates a better customer experience in several ways:
+A knowledge base is a cost-effective way to reduce the time and effort the customer has to spend in order to get an answer and move on with their current task, which creates a better customer experience in several ways:

-A single knowledge base can present information as text, annotated images, video, audio or any other media format.
+Knowledge bases support different learning styles.
+A single knowledge base can present information as text, annotated images, video, audio, or any other media format.
 It can give customers the best chance of receiving the information they need in a way they can best absorb.